tenjava-2014/JordanSicherman-t3/README.md

 2. Choose from PRIMARY mode or SECONDARY mode in the config.
 2a.
 PRIMARY mode is the intended mode and fulfills 'What random events can occur in Minecraft?'.
 SECONDARY mode is just for fun and fulfills the second theme option.
 3. Join the server.
+4. Events will occur randomly over time (can be tracked in the console window) or be force-started via the command (keep reading).

 Description
 -----